Assembly

 - On the

-with its top edge 3.25" from the top of the frame. - Attach the
+12" single rail, place anotherpostwith its top edge 3.25" from the top of the frame. - Attach the

-.
+roller motorto the 3D printedroller motor mountwith fourM3 screws.
 The wire should face down. - On the

-with its bottom edge 2.25" from the bottom of the frame.
+12" double rail’s right half, place theroller motor mountwith its bottom edge 2.25" from the bottom of the frame.
 The wire faces away from the frame. - Attach the

-to the frame with 4cap screws
+roller motor mountandpostto the frame with 4cap screwsand 4T-nuts.

 Attach Tanks